Skip to Content

 Beaches in Michigan

-Exploring Lake Superior beaches in Michigan is just as exciting as in Minnesota, but the difference is that you might find a greater versatility when it comes to specimens.
+Exploring Lake Superior beaches in Michigan is just as exciting as exploring Minnesota, but the difference is that you might find greater versatility when it comes to specimens.

 Some of the best beaches around Lake Superior in Michigan include: